 Climate change poses an existential threat to the possum and the winter climate we all love.
 Check here for details on the various climate campaigns that FoE runs.

 3/ Thanks to the generosity of Peter Hull from local brewery Sweetwater, we will also be raising funds for Disabled Wintersport Australia (DWA) through the outdoor bar we will be running on Saturday afternoon.
-The organisation has assisted thousands of individuals with disabilities to participate in winter sports annually and has a strong presence at Falls Creek.
+The organisation has assisted thousands of individuals with disabilities to participate in winter sports annually.
 You can find details here.

 4/ Josh Fletcher will talk about the recent re-launch of Protect Our Winters in Australia and how you can get involved in the local chapter of POW.